by Tom Allen

 M&A efforts that outdistance the competition happen in the post-merger integration phase.

 Repeatability, clarity and predictability: these are the savvy M&A practitioner's New Year’s resolutions.
 Together, these elements bring efficiency to M&A efforts.
-By addressing the need for improved organization, step-by-step process development and a central software tool for communication, file access and collaboration, a company can take the first steps towards a more mature M&A process and supercharge its future growth prospects.
+By addressing the need for improved organization, step-by-step process development and a central deal management software tool for communication, file access and collaboration, a company can take the first steps towards a more mature M&A process and supercharge its future growth prospects.

 As a new year of deal making gets underway, is your M&A process trending up?
 If the vision you see is a repeating loop of ad-hoc improvisation and disarray, now is the time for a M&A process upgrade.